 2 boosters (2-4 weeks apart) are required initially, then given annually.

-Canine Influenza (H3N8) is a newly emerging infectious disease caused by a "flu" virus.
+Canine Influenza CIV (H3N8 & H3N2) are newly emerging infectious diseases caused by a "flu" virus.
 Because the virus is relatively new, dogs have no natural immunity to it unless they have already had the virus and have recovered from it.